EtFX1/Frontend-mentor-Testimonials-grid-section/README-template.md

 -   Semantic HTML5 markup
 -   CSS custom properties
--   CSS Flexbox
--   CSS Grid

 ### What I learned

-I learned how to use CSS Grid, and how to implement flexbox in it.

-To see how you can add code snippets, see below:
+I learned the fundamentals of css grid and the power of grid template areas.

 ### Continued development

-I want to gradually master building CSS Grid layouts, and making them responsive.
+I want to learn how to use container queries.

 ### Useful resources

--   [Kevin Powell: Learn CSS Grid the easy way!](https://www.youtube.com/watch?v=rg7Fvvl3taU) - This was a very well broken down video which explained only the main concepts that you need to get started with CSS Grid.
-Just like the title says it teaches you the easiest way to get started with grid and teaches you all the main values and properties you need to know.
-It's an excellent resource.
+-   [Slaying the dragon: Learn CSS Grid - A 13 Minute Deep Dive](https://www.youtube.com/watch?v=EiNiSFIPIQE) - Very concise and straight to the point video explaining the main properties needed for css grid

 ## Author